eclipse-zenoh/zenoh-plugin-ros2dds/zenoh-plugin-ros2dds/README.md

 # zplugin-ros2dds

-A new Zenoh bridge for ROS 2 with a DDS RMW.
+A new Zenoh bridge for ROS2.

 :warning: Work in progress...